gracejhnoh/Memo/haml.md

 * HAML: ` %strong= movie.title `

 * __NOTE__:
-    * tags are written by the '%' sign, followed by the tag name, followed by the '=' sign
+    * tags are written by:
+        * '%' sign, followed by the tag name, followed by the '=' sign
             * the '=' sign evaluates whatever follows into Ruby code
     * unlike ERB, HAML automatically detects newlines within the return value and formats the tag accordingly!

 ## Adding Attributes

 * HTML: ` <strong class="heading" id="greeting-message">Welcome to our website!</strong> `
 * HAML: ` %strong{:class => "heading", :id => "greeting-message"} Welcome to our website! `
+    * note that the class and id are passed in as a standard Ruby hash!
-    * note the absence of the '=' sign; we want the text to be evaluated as a string, not as Ruby code
+    * also note the absence of the '=' sign; we want the text to be evaluated as a string, not as Ruby code

 * __CAN MAKE _EVEN_ SIMPLER__ by choosing to use the shorthand for ids and classes!
     * ` %strong.heading#greeting-message Hello, World! `